-The High Mage had given his companions a handful of mushrooms.
+The High Mage had given each of his fellow barbarians a handful of mushrooms.
 After they’d eaten them, they walked wide-eyed and wonder-filled into the towering ziggurat.
 While Holly had trudged through an endless maze of monotonous tunnels, the barbarians did not, thanks to their open perceptions.
 Instead, they entered an expansive refectory.
 The floor was coated in a vast swath of gleaming marble.
-The walls were unadorned, comprised of a liquid shimmer that flowed downward in undulant waves.
+The walls were comprised of a liquid shimmer that flowed downward in undulant waves.

 “It feels…calming,” Krul’Dar murmured, staring raptly at the shimmer.
 “Soothing.”